ahope1/Galactic-Hitchhiker/beebify/README.md

 **I haven't fully analysed or commented the game-logic or the encoding of the game-data yet.**

-The "bin..." files that are referred to in [*beebify assembly.txt*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/beebify%20assembly.txt) can be found in the [*disassembly*](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/disassembly) folder.
+The "bin..." files (which are referred to in [*beebify assembly.txt*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/beebify%20assembly.txt)) can be found in the [*disassembly*](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/disassembly) folder.

 The file [*ght.ssd*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/ght.ssd) is a BBC Micro disc-image that serves as a template for the final disc-image on which [*beebasm*](https://github.com/stardot/beebasm) will store the assembled game code.

-The *beebasm* command to assemble the code and generate the final playable disc-image ([*gh.ssd*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/gh.ssd)) is as follows:
+Here's the *beebasm* command that will assemble the code and generate the final playable disc-image ([*gh.ssd*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/gh.ssd)):

 *beebasm -v -i beebify\ assembly.txt -di ght.ssd -do gh.ssd -o gh*